Squarespace website builder review: pros and cons

 • Price from £12 per month Use code "SU10" to receive a 10% discount on all Squarespace plans

-• Over 100 stunning ready to use templates
+• Over 150 stunning free templates

-• Use code "SU10" to receive a 10% discount on all Squarespace plans
+• Use code 'SU10' to receive a 10% discount on all Squarespace plans

 Show moreless

-This increase is mostly driven by a vastly improved Customer Score, owing to the web builder now offering a much better help and support service and UX (user experience, or ease of use).
-This means that you should be able to get a website up and running more quickly and easily than ever before with the Squarespace web builder.
+Since our last round of testing back in 2024, Squarespace has certainly improved.
+This is mostly driven by vastly improved help and support services and user experience.
+As a result, you should be able to get a website up and running more quickly and easily than ever before with the Squarespace web builder.

 Swipe right to see more